 (2L, 2LB) [E] Muscle growth, structure and metabolism, pre-harvest animal care, fabrication of carcasses into cuts and associated processing techniques; conversion of muscle into meat; fresh meat properties and quality; chemical properties of meat; meat processing; meat microbiology and safety.

-Prerequisites: CHEM 1005 or CHEM 1025 and FDSC 2040 or instructor permission.
+Prerequisites: CHEM 1000or CHEM 1025and FDSC 2040or instructor permission.

-FREN 0900 - French for Travelers (1CR) (1L) A course of simple French to help the traveler make plans, obtain tickets, order meals, ask for and understand general information as needed for travel in a French-speaking country.
+FREN 0900 - French for Travelers (1CR)

+(11L) A course of simple French to help the traveler make plans, obtain tickets, order meals, ask for and understand general information as needed for travel in a French-speaking country.

-FREN 1010 - First Year French I (4CR) (4L) [E] This course is intended for students who have never studied French at the college level.
-Students will learn the fundamentals of the French language through listening, speaking, reading, and writing activities at the ACTFL (American Council on the Teaching of Foreign Languages) Novice Low Level.
+FREN 1010 - First Year French I (4CR)

+(4L) [E] This course is intended for students who have never studied French at the college level.
+Students will learn the fundamentals of the French language through listening, speaking, reading, and writing activities at the ACTFL (American Council on the Teaching of Foreign Languages) Novice High Level.
 The course will also introduce students to the culture of various French-speaking countries.
 Language laboratory times are required as needed.
 Students who want to take for credit the next course in the sequence must complete this course with grade of a 'C' or better.
-Prerequisites: None; however, the course is strongly recommended for students who have completed the equivalent of 0-5 semesters of high school French.
+Prerequisites: